 The County's governmental activities are displayed in the statement of net assets and the statement of activities.
-Governmental activities include public safety and legal services, physical health and social services, mental health, county environment and education, roads and transportation, governmental services to residents, administration or general government, interest on long-term debt and other non-program activities.
+Governmental activities include public safety and legal services, physical health and social services, mental health, county environment and education, roads and transportation, governmental services to residents, and administration.
 Property tax and state and federal grants finance most of these activities.